 Note: This example presents technology covered under U.S. Patent Number 6,023,783, "Hybrid concatenated codes and iterative decoding," assigned to the California Institute of Technology.
 The end user of this product is hereby granted a limited license to use this example solely for the purpose of assessing possible commercial and educational applications of the technology.
 Any other use or modification of this example may constitute a violation of this and/or other patents.

-To summarize briefly, the simulation generates information bits, encodes them using a serially concatenated convolutional code, and transmits the coded information along a noisy channel.
+The simulation generates information bits, encodes them using a serially concatenated convolutional code, and transmits the coded information along a noisy channel.
 The simulation then decodes the received coded information, using an iterative decoding process, and computes error statistics based on different numbers of iterations.
 Throughout the simulation, the error rates appear in a Display block.

-Variables in the Example.
 The Model Parameters block lets you vary the values of some quantities that the model uses.
 The table below indicates their names and meanings.

 The encoding portion of the example uses a Convolutional Encoder block to encode a data frame, a Random Interleaver block to shuffle the bits in the codewords, and another Convolutional Encoder block to encode the interleaved bits.
 Because these blocks are connected in series with each other, the resulting code is called a serially concatenated code.